hamptonpieryc/website/content/docs/club-rules.md

 premises after use unless they have passed the responsibility to another member.

-**3.** The last member using the Club MUST ensure that all windows are secured, all outside doors locked, all alarms are set and all lights of.
+**3.** The last member using the Club MUST ensure that all windows are secured, all outside doors locked, all alarms are set and all lights off.

 **4.** Dogs or other animals will not be allowed in ANY PART of the premises, except for assistance dogs.